 Mr Jan Rupert is a graduate in mechanical engineering from Stellenbosch University, South Africa and has had an extensive career in production management in the tobacco and watchmaking industries.
 Prior to joining Richemont, he was Manufacturing Director of Rothmans International.

-19. Gary Saage Non-executive Director American, born 1960
+17. Patrick Thomas Non-executive Director French, born 1947

-Mr Saage was appointed to the Board in 2010 and is a member of the Nominations Committee.
+Mr Thomas was appointed to the Board as a Non-executive Director in 2021 and is a member of the Nominations Committee.